pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Move cursor`:

-1. pointer line 42
+1. cursor line 1
-2. pointer symbol K
+2. pointer symbol g
-3. cursor last symbol g
+3. cursor fourth letter K
-4. pointer end line
+4. cursor begin line
-5. pointer next symbol
+5. cursor next symbol
-6. pointer next 1 symbol
+6. pointer next 42 symbol

 **Português**